maxyas01/public_samples/azure/readme.md

 }
 ...
 ```
-### Sample terraform module used for Azure private DNS zones together with key implementation details
+### 2. Sample terraform module used for Azure private DNS zones together with key implementation details
-In this example a number of different private dns zones are required, they also integrate with different VNETs
+In this example a number of different private dns zones are required to be created, they also integrate with different VNETs
 ```terraform
 #main.tf
 ...